 - Encourage eating of brown rice, quinoa, oats, broken wheat or bran fortified products.

-- Restrict use of refined flour products like cakes, muffins, naans, bakery products or excess sugar.
+- Restrict the use of refined flour products like cakes, muffins, naans, bakery products or excess sugar.

 - Replace high fatty foods with dairy, eggs, poultry, fish, beans, soy and sprouts.